gerard-kanters/ai-translate/README.md

 - API key from one of the supported AI translation services (OpenAI, Deepseek, or compatible custom API)

 ## Changelog
-### 1.22
+### 1.23
+- Improved caching
 - Added Greek and Romanian
-- Fix redirect issue to translated homepage
+- Fix redirect issue to translated homepage.
+- Fix issue with language specific clear cache.
+- Better AI prompting to avoid confusion with some tags and placeholders.

 ### 1.2
 - Reduced API calls.